beeeestumbrella/cv/README.md

 - **Duties:**
   - Drafting the U.S. Disaster Response Plan for Animals in Disasters based on the current climate change contexts
     - Conducting research on national, state, and territory policies/plans for animal protection (household pets, service animals, livestock, and wildlife) in disasters
-    - Collecting data on state and federal disaster declaration numbers and creating maps in R to demonstrate the hotspots of extreme weather based on state/territory and FEMA-categorized regions
+    - Collecting data on state and federal disaster declarations and creating maps in R to demonstrate the hotspots of extreme weather based on state/territory and FEMA-categorized regions
     - Conducting comparative analysis and best practice analysis on state/territory plans
 <br><br>